 • Assess lessons

-Note how the consonants can repeat anywhere within the words.
+Note how the consonants can be repeated anywhere within the words.
 As such, it can call less attention to itself than alliteration.

 • “My mind makes marvelous moves, masses / Marvel and move, many mock what I've mastered,” Blackalicious -- Alphabet Aerobics